CalvinBina/WNV-map/README.md

+:warning: Google Fusion Tables are being deprecated on Dec 03, 2019.
+As of that date, this project will be considered defunct.

 # WNV-map
 A repo for the front end of WNV project, the heat map of North Dakota, the greatest state in our beloved nation.